bradhowes/SF2Lib/README.md

 present it can generate audio at the right pitch.
 This library is currently being used by my [SoundFonts](https://github.com/bradhowes/SoundFonts) application for SF2 file parsing, and soon for rendering.

-Although nearly all of the code is generic C++17, there are bits that expect an Apple platform that has the AudioToolbox and Accelerate frameworks available.
-However, this usage is fairly isolated.
+Although much of the code is generic C++17, there are bits that expect an Apple platform that has the AudioToolbox and Accelerate frameworks available.
+As such, there are some code files that have the `.mm` suffix so that they compile as Obj-C++ instead of C++.
+However, such cases are fairly isolated.
 The goal is to be a simple library for reading SF2 files as well as a competent SF2 audio renderer whose output can be fed to any sort of audio processing chain, not just macOS and iOS systems Core Audio systems.
 For my own use, this will be used in AUv3 components on iOS and macOS platforms.